 - Choose your words very carefully.
 When speaking to a senior loved one with Alzheimer’s about changes connected to COVID-19, it is critical to keep it simple, utilizing a calm and reassuring tone.
 Beth Kallmyer, Vice President of Care and Support at the Alzheimer’s Association, recommends statements such as, “We have to stay inside because that’s most safe for us, but we’ll do it together.
 I’ll be with you and we’ll be okay.”

 - Make certain you have a backup plan.
 If you happened to be identified as having COVID-19 yourself, or another health condition which could keep you from safely providing help for a loved one with dementia, it’s vital to have a strategy established for who could help step in to fulfill your home care responsibilities.
 A professional home care agency, such as Hired Hands Homecare, is the ideal choice, with professional caregivers who are experienced in specialized Alzheimer’s care.

-Allow Hired Hands Homecare to help you.
+Allow Hired Hands Homecare, providers of elderly care in Santa Rosa and surrounding areas, to help you.
 Our specialized Alzheimer’s caregivers are fully trained and experienced in both following proper protocol related to minimizing the danger for contracting coronavirus, as well as in the unique type of care that’s most effective for individuals with Alzheimer’s disease.
-Give us a call at (866) 940-4343 to learn more about our services and how we provide the kind of senior care Pleasanton and other surrounding areas trust most.
+Give us a call at (866) 940-4343 to learn more about our services and how we provide the kind of elderly care Santa Rosa and the surrounding areas trust most.
 To learn more about the different areas we serve in California, please visit our Locations & Service Areas page.